Seán Clancy (Irish general)

-Lieutenant General Seán Clancy is an Irish Air Corps general and current Chief of Staff of the Irish Defence Forces since 29 September 2021.
+General Seán Clancy is an Irish Air Corps general and current Chairman of the European Union Military Committee (CEUMC) since 1 June 2025 with the rank of general.
+Previously he served as the Chief of Staff of the Irish Defence Forces since 29 September 2021.

 Clancy spent 16 years of his military career as a search and rescue (SAR) pilot for the Irish Air Corps, before moving up the chain of command as Chief of Air Staff (GOC Air Corps) and Defence Forces Headquarters appointments such as Director of Strategic Planning and Deputy Chief of Staff (Support).
 Clancy has also spent a number of years on overseas deployments with the EU and UN.
-He is the first Chief of Staff from the Air Corps branch.
+He was the first Chief of Staff from the Air Corps branch.

 Early life

 Clancy is a native of Mitchelstown in County Cork and grew up partaking in scouting, progressing to become a patrol leader in the 30th Cork Scout Troop, competing for the Melvin Cup (an all-Ireland scouting competition).
-His father Seán 'Jack' Clancy (a native of Kilrush, Clare) was principal of the primary school he attended, and he attended Christian Brothers Secondary School in Mitchelstown for three years, before moving to St Flannan's College in Ennis to complete the Leaving Certificate.
+His father Seán 'Jack' Clancy (a native of Kilrush, County Clare) was principal of the primary school he attended, and he attended Christian Brothers Secondary School in Mitchelstown for three years, before moving to St Flannan's College in Ennis to complete the Leaving Certificate.